 Patients receiving breast implants have reported a variety of systemic symptoms such as joint pain, muscle aches, confusion, chronic fatigue, autoimmune diseases and others.
 Individual patient risk for developing these symptoms has not been well established.
 But researchers are investigating these symptoms to better understand their origins.

 In general, follow your surgeon’s instructions on how to monitor your breast implants.

-Also, follow your health care provider’s instructions for how to monitor your breast implants and for routine mammography screening for breast cancer.
+Also, follow your health care provider’s instructions for routine mammography screening for breast cancer.
 When you make your appointment, inform the mammography facility that you have breast implants, so enough time is scheduled for your mammogram.

 Your surgeon or health care provider may also recommend other tests, such as ultrasound or magnetic resonance imaging (MRI).
 The FDA recommends that people with silicone implants get regular screenings to detect silent ruptures.

 If you have specific questions about breast implants, ask your surgeon or health care provider.